NathanVaughn/mypypi/README.md

 (you still need to add the `MYPYPI_` prefix to the setting name).
 By default, `SimpleCache` is used for `CACHE_TYPE`.

+If some very large packages are failing to download (such as `PySide6`), you can increase the timeout by adding `--timeout 60` to the container's command.

 ## Example Configs

 ### Simple